satyamg1620/NeMo-Guardrails/docs/user-guides/langchain/runnable-rails.md

 chain = prompt | model | output_parser
 ```

-To add guardrails around the LLM model in the above example:
+Add guardrails around the LLM model in the example above with the following code:

 ```python
 chain_with_guardrails = prompt | (guardrails | model) | output_parser
 ```

 ```{note}
 Using the extra parenthesis is essential to enforce the order in which the `|` (pipe) operator is applied.
 ```

-To add guardrails to an existing chain (or any `Runnable`) you must wrap it similarly:
+To add guardrails to an existing chain or any `Runnable`, wrap it similarly.

 ```python
 rag_chain = (